onlyVishesh/Learning-Git/Steps_to_Start.md

     Step 4 - use ls | grep <key file name> to ge list of key Step 5 - use .pub key to upload to github never share key without .pub as it is a prove to show that we are the owner of the repo
     Step 6 - open .pub file using - cat <key fle name>
-    Step 7 - go to github - under setting click on SSh and GPG keys option
+    Step 7 - go to github - under setting click on SSH and GPG keys option

 2nd now we can push it to our repo